Chief Darryl McSwain

 The M&T Section is committed to providing quality support services to the Division.
 This section consists of technology, communications, evidence/property management, records, information technology, facility management, and fleet management.

 Mobile data terminals, computer-aided dispatch, and a record management system are all being interfaced to create a total technological package for the officer on the street.
 These computers allow an officer to conduct database queries, receive calls-for-service information, write reports, and access the agency’s e-mail system.
 The system has turned the patrol vehicle into a mobile office.
 The Technology section is always looking for new and innovative ways to make everyone’s job easier and more efficient.

-Mr. John Stinson is the supervisor of the Communications Section.
+Ms. Alicia Knuppel is the acting supervisor of the Communications Section.
 The Communications Section is responsible for receiving and dispatching all calls for police service, emergency, and non-emergency, within the park system in Montgomery County.
 The Communications Center operates 24 hours a day, seven days a week.
 Using state-of-the-art equipment, Communication Technicians work with the community and Officers to keep Montgomery County parks safe.